EricZinda/docsproto/devhowto/devhowtoConceptualFailures.md

 > Note: The code for `ParsePredicationName()` is described in an [appendix](devhowtoParsePredication)

 Finally, we can take the information we gathered and convert it (in a very simple way) to English.
-Note that generating proper English is *much* more complicated than this, and we'll tackle doing it "right" later.
+Note that generating proper English is *much* more complicated than this, and we'll tackle doing it "more right" later.
 For now, our naive approach will illustrate the ideas:

 ~~~
 # Takes the information gathered in the nlg_data dictionary